JaneliaSciComp/Wavesurfer/README.md

 0.901    Jan 07, 2016    Added support for DAQmx 15.1.x.
 Fixed bug in
                          error dialog message if the installed version of DAQmx is not supported by WaveSurfer.

+0.902    Jan 29, 2016    Fixed triggering issues that could cause acq
+                         tasks but not stim tasks to trigger for a finite-duration sweep, despite nominally
+                         using the same trigger.